adamgillfillan/CookingBuddy/README.md

 # cooking-buddy-mean
 A spoken dialogue cooking assistant.
+CookingBuddy can walk you through your favorite recipes without you ever needing to put your messy hands on your laptop.

 Demo: https://cookingbuddy.herokuapp.com/